marc-ing/marc-ing/README.md

 ## Now

-I’m focused on exploring new ideas, building meaningful products, and learning through the process.
+I’m currently exploring new ideas at the intersection of technology, creativity, and everyday life.
+I enjoy turning early concepts into thoughtful products, learning through experimentation, and sharing the process along the way.

-I value curiosity, thoughtful work, and creating things that make everyday life a little better.
+I care about doing work that is useful, clear, and human.
+My goal is to keep building, stay curious, and create things that make everyday experiences a little simpler and more enjoyable.

 ---